Built on EPA water data

 0Good

-What's in Clinton's water
+What's really in Clinton's water

 PFAS (forever chemicals)